 5. A change of school is as good as a rest

 As someone that has walked away believing, wholeheartedly, I would never teacher again, trust me, a change of school can change everything.
 There are a whole host of factors that can push teaching over the line from a challenging job to an impossible one: pupil behaviour, pressure for results, the fear that you’re not doing well enough.
 Nearly all of these factors fall at the feet of your headteacher.
 You’re never going to find a head teacher whose every decision you agree with – that isn’t the aim.
 What you need is a head teacher whose vision you buy into and who you agree with on the “big stuff” e.g. behavior policy, monitoring, curriculum, teacher autonomy etc..

 So don’t stay miserable – make a change.
 It can be all to easy to stay and moan but I find it baffling when a member of staff stays at a school year after year, moaning about every decision the head teacher makes.
 The times that I’ve found myself being the “moaner” I’ve taken it as a sign that the school wasn’t the right place for me and I’ve left.

 “The more I learn, the more I realise how much I don’t know.”

 Albert sums it up quite nicely here.
 For everything I learn, I am all too aware of everything I have yet to learn.
-There is every chance that in a few years I’ll look back at this post and cringe at my ignorance of naivety but that’s OK.
+There is every chance that, in a few years, I’ll look back at this post and cringe at my ignorance and naivety but that’s OK.
 As teachers, we get to start afresh every year: we get the chance to reflect on our mistakes, try out new ideas and hone our practice.

-One of the great pleasures of teaching is watching young people exercise their freedom to learn, grown and change.
+One of the great pleasures of teaching is watching young people exercise their freedom to learn, grow and change.
 It is a freedom that we as teachers should not deny ourselves.